-Midwives can also work within maternity hospitals, as “core midwives” working rostered shifts to provide 24 hour care while women are inpatients.
-Core midwives work alongside their LMC colleagues and other health professionals to ensure women receive the care that meets their needs.
+Midwives practise in a variety of settings including the home, the community, hospitals, birthing units or in any other maternity services.
+Midwives who work in hospitals, as “core midwives” work rostered shifts to provide 24 hour care while women are inpatients.
+Core midwives work alongside their Lead Maternity Carer (LMC) colleagues and other health professionals to ensure women receive the care that meets their needs.

 Midwives complete a Bachelor of Midwifery degree in order to gain the knowledge, skills and experience to provide safe and professional midwifery care.
 Once qualified midwives are then registered with the Midwifery Council of New Zealand and are required to have an Annual Practising Certificate.
 New graduate midwives are supported in their first year of practice by mentor midwives in a defined practice programme (Midwifery First Year of Practice Programme).

 New Zealand midwives work in a partnership model of care with women.
 In this model each woman and her midwife are partners, working together to ensure that the woman has care that best meets her individual needs.